bbqz007/zhelper/codecvt/README.md

 std::codecvt is especially good at UnicodetoUTF8, it plays fastest.

-iconv using more buffer can play better, while icu does not need more.
+iconv using more buffer can play better, while icu nearly does not need more.